mapamore/paano-imapa/paano-imapa-ang/barangay/day-care-center.md

 ## Day Care Center

----

 A barangay hall is the seat of local government for the barangay, the lowest elected administrative division of the Philippines, below that of a Philippine city or Philippine municipality.

-The barangay captain, the head of the barangay government, will often hold office there.
+The barangay officials will often hold office there.
 The elected barangay council, the Sangguniang Barangay, will also hold its meetings there.[^1]

 ### **Geometry**